 Undoubtedly the leading racehorse breeder in Victoria during the first decade of the twentieth century was Jack Smith of Bundoora Park, thanks mainly to his sensational stallion, Wallace.
 When Mountain King, a son of Wallace, won the A.J.C.
 Derby in 1907, he gave his sire the only success he would enjoy in the race.
 However, there is little doubt that in 1908 with a bit of luck the great stallion would have made it a double and Jack Smith, like John McDonald the year before, would have basked in the reflected glory of both owning and breeding the classic winner.
 John Mathew Vincent Smith, better known as Jack or J.V.
 Smith to a generation of racegoers, was born in 1857, the son of one of the co-founders of the well-known legal firm, Smith and Emmerton.
 Educated at the Melbourne Church of England Grammar School, he was a natural sportsman in his school days winning glory in both the football and athletic teams.
 After leaving school and gaining experience on stations in the Hillston and Hay districts of New South Wales, his first real foray into bloodstock came when he established a stud at Linwood Grange – a beautiful estate of some 5000 acres on the Loddon River in central Victoria.

 To the extent that there was a foundation mare to Jack Smith’s stud ventures then Frou Frou was that mare.
 Bought at the Glenormiston sale in 1886 for 465 guineas, she was already 16-years-old when Smith got her, but she continued to foal regularly until 1895.
 Indeed, very few mares in the nineteenth century were as prolific as this English-bred mare by the 1863 English Derby and 2000 Guineas’ winner, Macaroni.
 From the moment that her first foal, Wellington, won the 1878 Victoria Derby and a host of weight-for-age races, Frou Frou’s stud reputation was secure.
-In the years after she came into Smith’s possession, she produced some fillies that both won on the racecourse, and threw winners in the paddock, including Switch, Balm, Meeki, Shimmer, Flash and Spitfire.
+In the years after she came into Smith’s possession, she produced some fillies that both won on the racecourse, and dropped winners in the paddock, including Switch, Balm, Meeki, Shimmer, Flash and Spitfire.
 Following his successful acquisition of Frou Frou, Smith gradually built up his band of stately broodmares at the dispersal of such high-class breeding establishments as Kirkham, Hobartville, Fulham Park, St Albans and Neotsfield.

 It was in the year 1899 that Jack Smith made his move to historic Bundoora Park, purchasing six hundred acres of the prime land, on the Whittlesea-road, which connected the Victorian capital with the Plenty Ranges.
 The property enjoyed an extensive frontage on the Darebin Creek.
 Long before it came into Smith’s possession, the place had achieved fame in its association with blood-horses.
 A previous owner, Samuel Gardiner, the well-known breeder and sportsman, had given the Turf world such luminaries as Darebin and his half-brother Prometheus, as well as the likes of Progress, Loyal Stone, Precious Stone, Turquoise and Coriolanus – all bred in those famous paddocks.
 Angler stood there as a stallion too, and it was on that ground that Messrs William C. Yuille and Co conducted their first sale on 31 December 1878 when William Branch bought progress for 225 guineas.
 The paddocks still contained the ruins of the pagoda purchased by Gardiner from the trustees of the Melbourne International Exhibition held in 1880-81.
 After Gardiner’s clearing-out sale in the early nineties, the property was lost as a stud farm for some years until Smith’s intervention.